williamyang1991/GP-UNIT/README.md

 <img src="./output/translation_flickr_dog_000572_overview.jpg">

+**Evaluation Metrics**: We use the [code of StarGANv2](https://github.com/clovaai/stargan-v2/blob/master/metrics/eval.py#L26) to calculate FID and Diversity with LPIPS in our paper.

 ### Exemplar-Guided Translation
 Translate a content image to the target domain in the style of a style image by additionally specifying `--style`:
 ```python